supercollider/supercollider/README_LINUX.md

 Specific prerequisites are necessary to compile SuperCollider on Linux systems.
- These requirements fall into two categories: essential dependencies for the core functionality of `scsynth` and `supernova`, and optional components that provide additional features and capabilities.
+ These requirements fall into two categories: essential dependencies for the core functionality of `scsynth` and `supernova` and optional components that provide additional features and capabilities.

 ### Essential Build Requirements ###